NFL teams cancel practice in response to Blake shooting

-The Jets were scheduled to start warmups at 9:20 a.m.
-EDT on Thursday, but the field remained empty.
-The team provided no immediate details on their decision to not practice.
+“Instead, the team will use the day to discuss and work toward making a lasting social impact and inspiring change in our communities,” the Colts said in a statement posted on Twitter.

-Blake, 29, was shot by police officers, apparently in the back, on Sunday as he leaned into his SUV, three of his children seated inside.
+Blake, 29, was shot by police, apparently in the back, on Sunday in Kenosha as he leaned into his SUV, three of his children seated inside.
 The shooting was captured on cellphone video and ignited new protests in the U.S. three months after the death of George Floyd under the knee of a Minneapolis police officer touched off a nationwide reckoning over racial injustice.

+Broncos running back Melvin Gordon grew up in Kenosha, and he and other players, coaches and staff posed for a team photo that was posted along with a statement on Twitter.

+“While this tragedy took place in Melvin Gordon’s hometown of Kenosha, this hits home for all of us,” part of the statement read.
+“In the strongest terms, we condemn police brutality, excessive force and these senseless acts of violence that have caused so much pain.
+It is time for accountability and real policy reform.”

 On Wednesday night, the Washington Football Team announced it would not hold its practice at its home stadium on Thursday afternoon.
 It was supposed to be broadcast live on local radio and televised at night.